Kindergarten to Grade 6

 This program is offered to students in Grades 4 to 6.
 Instruction in French consists of forty-minute lessons three times a week.
 Students, who are experiencing exceptional difficulty in English instruction, may be exempt from French and will receive remedial help or MYLI instruction during this time.

 The music program includes choral, music reading, music appreciation, and instrumental – such as percussion, Orff, recorder, ukulele, and bells.
 There are opportunities for students to perform for their classmates during school assemblies held throughout the year.
 Special events during the year usually include several sing-a-long assemblies, a Christmas concert, and a talent show.

 Handbell ringing involves students in Grades 4, 5, and 6.
 Interested students are screened by the music teacher.
 The program provides an additional opportunity for those selected to learn the art of handbell ringing, basic music theory as well as a variety of songs.
 Practices are held once a week.
 Usually two or three weeks prior to a performance, extra practices are called in the morning prior to school.

 A key teacher is in place to offer technology instruction.
 Technology is used to support delivery of curriculum.
 The key technology teacher and the classroom teacher collaboratively plan content to support the mandated curriculum in core subject areas.
-Students in Grades 3 through 6 spend a minimum of forty minutes in the computer lab.
-Students in Grades 1 and 2 gradually increase time in the computer lab as skills and understanding develop.

 Information Centre (Library)